gipritchard/Space-Debris/Space Debris.md

 Immediately shuffle the Resource discard pile and stack the cards face down to form a new Resource deck.
 If this happens in the middle of a turn, continue to draw Resource cards as necessary from the new pile.

 ## Satellites
 Satellites can be in two states; malfunctioning and operational.
 Malfunctioning satellites do not provide any team bonuses.
 They need all required resources to become operational.
-Once all required resources have been delivered, flip the satellite card to its operational side and full heal the satellite.
+Once a satellite has all required resources, flip it to operational and full heal the satellite.

 Operational satellites offer powerful teamwide bonuses, one time benefits, or unlock additional actions.
 Prioritize which satellite should be fixed first to maximize your team's chance for success.